Mia Farrow: Abuse allegations against Allen

 In his final decision, in June 1993, Justice Wilk stated that he found "no credible evidence to support Mr. Allen's contention that Ms. Farrow coached Dylan."
-He rejected Allen's bid for full custody and denied him visitation rights with Dylan, stating that even though the full truth of the allegations may never be known, "that measures must be taken to protect her."
-In September 1993, the state's attorney, Frank Maco, announced he would not pursue Allen in court for the molestation allegations, despite having "probable cause" citing his and Farrow's desire not to traumatize Dylan further.
-Marco also stated that there is evidence which points to the existence of a reasonable doubt as to the accusation.
-Farrow has later commented that she would no longer bring dates or significant others into her home in the years following the allegation.
+He rejected Allen's bid for full custody and denied him visitation rights with Dylan, stating that even though the full truth of the allegations may never be known, "measures must be taken to protect her."
+In September 1993, the state's attorney, Frank Maco, announced he would not pursue Allen in court for the molestation allegations, despite having "probable cause", citing his and Farrow's desire not to traumatize Dylan further.

-In February 2014, Dylan publicly renewed her claims of sexual abuse against Allen, in an open letter published by Nicholas Kristof, a friend of Farrow, in his New York Times blog.
+In February 2014, Dylan publicly renewed her claims of sexual abuse against Allen, in an open letter published by Nicholas Kristof in The New York Times.
 Allen has strongly denied the allegations and repeated his denial in his 2020 memoir, Apropos of Nothing.
-Soon Yi Previn and Moses Farrow have defended Allen against the abuse allegations.
-In 2013, Moses Farrow publicly asserted that Mia had coached her children into believing stories she made up about Allen.
-In 2018, Moses published a lengthy blog post arguing for Allen's innocence.
-Moses also recounted a series of incidents in which he and his siblings were physically abused by Farrow.
+Allen's wife Soon Yi Previn and his adopted son Moses Farrow have defended Allen against the abuse allegations, with Moses asserting that Mia had coached her children into believing made-up stories about Allen in 2013, and later publishing a lengthy blog post in 2018 arguing for Allen's innocence.
+In the latter, Moses also said that he and his siblings were physically abused by Mia.
 (Note: Attributed to multiple references:)